OnePunchMonk/BTCTrade/README.md

 # Bitcoin Algorithmic Trading Model

 ## Overview
-This project implements a backtesting framework for an algorithmic trading model focused on Bitcoin (BTC).
+This project implements a framework for an algorithmic trading model focused on Bitcoin (BTC).
 The backtesting period spans from **January 1, 2015, to December 31, 2017**.
 The model utilizes historical BTC price data to test the effectiveness of a trading strategy.

 ## Features
 - 📈 Uses historical Bitcoin price data at a **15-minute interval**.